By Devorah Ostrov

 |Arista advert for the Easter LP|

-Back then, Kaye offered a rather mystical and mystifying explanation for the break-up, saying: "Basically [Patti] had certain [spiritual] questions when she began as an artist, and through her art she was able to answer them and come to the end of the rainbow."
-Today, his answer is more matter-of-fact: "We'd done all that we'd set out to do.
+Back then, Kaye gave a vaguely mystical and mystifying explanation for the break-up, saying: "Basically [Patti] had certain [spiritual] questions when she began as an artist, and through her art, she was able to answer them and come to the end of the rainbow."
+Today, his reply is more matter-of-fact: "We'd done all that we'd set out to do.
 We'd had our hit single.
 We had influenced everybody that needed influencing.
 And we'd played the songs every conceivable way."

 And it wasn't only Smith who wanted the break.
 "I was ready to make my move into the '80s as well," Kaye emphasizes.